salsita/inStyle/README.md

   color: white
 ```

-Now imagine adding some different media queries for these anchors.
-Such quite common CSS patterns can get very bad very fast.
+Now imagine adding some different media queries for these anchors and working more elements, you know the pain.
+Such rather common CSS patterns can get very bad very fast.

-How about this instead:
+What if you could do this instead?

 ```Sass
 links